 As squirrels are attracted to crops, corns, and vegetables like tomatoes, cauliflower, and cabbage, you can keep them from getting into your garden by making the latter less attractive, following some simple steps:

 If setting traps or fences give no result, the best way is to use homemade repellents that will keep squirrels away from your yard with their pungent smell.
-Apply these to the plants, flower bulbs, trees, and also vegetables growing across your lawn such as pumpkins, carrots, and melons.
+Apply these to the plants, flower bulbs, pots, trees, and also vegetables growing across your lawn such as pumpkins, carrots, and melons.
 These are also effective when used near your patio, porch, balcony, shed, or deck where you more often keep outdoor cushion furniture.
 Here are a few simple methods and recipes:

 You can also apply some castor oil, apple cider vinegar, cayenne/chili pepper, coffee grounds, or some bitter tasting gel around their nests, or the areas they frequent.
 Sprinkling handfuls of safflower seeds or some shredded citrus peels may also work, while placing a small cloth bag or an old sock filled with fresh garlic cloves can deter them too.